 If you experience symptoms or your dentist notices severe tooth decay or infection, he or she will most likely recommend a root canal.
 During a root canal, the damaged pulp is removed, and the pulp chamber is then cleaned thoroughly and sealed.
 Root canals are generally done under local anesthesia, so the entire treatment is pain-free and comfortable.

 There are times when an infection is so extreme that root canal therapy cannot be done to save the tooth.
 Your West Palm Beach dentist in FL will inform you at the time of your consultation or appointment if this is the case.
 If you are a suitable candidate for a root canal, you will likely be able to drive home after the treatment and return to your daily routine instantaneously.

 After a root canal has been performed, your dental team will determine which restoration will be best suited to protect your tooth.
 It is important to practice good oral hygiene always, especially after a root canal in order to prevent further tooth decay.

 For a comfortable experience, call the dental office of John S. Ledakis, DDS, PA, if you are experiencing any pain, symptoms of infection, or believe you may need a root canal.
 The consequences of not undergoing a root canal are much more dangerous and painful than undergoing a painless root canal treatment at our West Palm Beach office.
-Are you in Lake Worth, Boynton Bech, Delray Beach, Boca Raton or Deerfield Beach and looking to have root canal therapy in Palm Beach FL?
-Visit our dentist near you today.
+Are you in Lake Worth, Boynton Beach, Delray Beach, Boca Raton or Deerfield Beach and looking to have root canal therapy in Palm Beach FL?
+Visit our emergency dentistry near me today.